Monday, 30 March 2026

 As a teen, I began drinking tea, Red rose tea, the only tea available on the grocery shelves in 'those days'.
 Mom drank senna tea and black coffee and nothing else.
 Both brewed drinks were laced with lots of sugar and cream or milk.
 For me in the rare instance I drank tea was with orange juice.
 It seemed to be the only way enjoy the benefits of the one and only tea I drank.

 Nothing seemed amiss.
-Choice did not exists..Milk was never added.
+Choice did not exist.
+For me,milk was never added.
 It just seemed wrong.
-At the grocery store, even dog food was in limited supply, occupying only half an aisle.
+(At the grocery store, even dog food was in limited supply, occupying only half an aisle.)
 When I left home.
 I became a dog owner to a rescue about whom I have written.
 Why I wonder was glucose-fructose in the hamburger- like packages of Dr. Ballard's dog ' dry food?
-Sugar belongs somewhere, I guess, but not in the main diet of humans and our pets.
+Why?
+Sugar belonged somewhere, I guess, but not in the main diet of humans and our pets.
 Would cats tolerate that?
-They are smarter perhaps?
+They are smarter human beings.

 With tea, I have found my elixir..Mixing different types for different reasons aids in health.
 Why eat or drink anything long term if there is no health benefit?
 Seems reasonable to me.
 When it is pop time, I drink the healthiest available, a few sips till the food is gone.
 Sugar is a better choice than other substitutes, lauded by the companies that use them....

-Hibiscus and dandelion root, as well as licorice root, black, green and white tea all factor into my menu planning.
-Hibiscus for high blood pressure is the latest along with dandelion root and licorice root whose taste I dislike.
+Hibiscus and dandelion root, as well as black, green and white tea all factor into my menu planning.
+Hibiscus for reducing high blood pressure is the latest along with dandelion root.
 A slow introduction into the diet helps my taste buds become acclimatized to these new tea sensations.
 A 2-3 bag limit in my mug happens regularly.
+The more the merrier.

-Minor changes in the drinks and foods we drink and prepare can result in major changes in overall health.
-Lemon juice, no salt or soy sauce added are simple changes at can help.
-And cooking at home is the body's health secret.
+Minor changes in the liquids we drink and the foods we cook and prepare at home can result in major changes in overall health.
+Lemon juice, no excess salt or soy sauce added are simple changes that can help.
+And cooking at home is the body's biggest health secret.

 Tea, coffee and water are formative tools in our daily diet.
 Much to learn about these clear drinks.
 If milk is wanted, drink separately.
 Choose the milk that benefits.
-Small changes with dramatic results occur.
+Small changes with dramatic results can occur.
 Simple, clear and clean.
-That is all.
+Timely reminders for every day health.

 Thursday, 29 January 2026